Back to Practice OOP with C++

 Show Answer & Explanation

-Correct Answer: C — Virtual functions
+Correct Answer: A - Virtual functions

 Virtual functions enable runtime polymorphism through dynamic binding.